Tips to help guide your next school fundraiser

 If you find yourself in a rut or just need some helpful reminders, consider these five tips and tricks for your next round of school fundraising:

 1. Hold a goal setting session.

 Ready, take aim, go!
 Putting goals to paper helps everyone on the team set their sights on the prize.
-Mapping out goals not only helps visualize success, but it also demonstrates the impact and rewards that come with the effort.
+Setting fundraiser goals not only helps visualize success, but it also demonstrates the impact and rewards that come with the effort.
 Be sure to address (1) how the fundraiser supports a shared mission, and (2) details on how you will use the money raised.

 During the goal setting session, clearly show how reaching each goal level results in certain benefits for the school or organization.
 When students have transparency of purpose and a path to follow, they are more confident in their abilities.

 When parents think of traditional school fundraising, we envision a paper order form and a catalog typical of our school days.
 Today, with the option for online sales and phone payments, schools can seamlessly promote each fundraiser on their social media pages.

 Make sure to cross-link the posts (tagging the school in your post or adding a link to the school or team website).
 With the growth of online fundraisers, it is important to highlight the impact of your specific fundraiser on your student(s).
 Encourage action by posting and messaging regular reminders to your network.

 Recruiting fundraising volunteers with a variety of strengths can make a world of difference in meeting your goals.
 “There is no such thing as the perfect fundraiser,” argues Brian Saber, President of Asking Matters.
 Diversify your leadership team by reaching out to supporters with all four asking styles:

 - Rainmakers are analytic extroverts driven by competition, relationships, and information.

 - Mission Controllers are analytic introverts who effectively solicit gifts with their keen listening and observation skills.